PTFS-Europe/restful_api_examples/README.md

 [E]	Optional flags:
 [E]		--config <file>         The json file used to configure this script.
 Will default to <script-dir>/config/config.json if unspecified.
+[E]		--page <int>            The page to lookup.
+Will default to 1 if unspecified.
+[E]		--per-page <int>        The number of results per page.
+Will default to 20 if unspecified.
 ```

 ### update_patron.sh